Victor Hess

-Victor Franz Hess (/de/; 24 June 1883 – 17 December 1964) was an Austrian–American experimental physicist who shared the 1936 Nobel Prize in Physics with Carl David Anderson for his discovery of cosmic rays.
+Victor Franz Hess (Note: His middle name is sometimes anglicized as Francis.) (/de/; 24 June 1883 – 17 December 1964) was an Austrian–American experimental physicist who shared the 1936 Nobel Prize in Physics with Carl David Anderson for his discovery of cosmic rays.

 Education

-Victor Franz Hess was born on 24 June 1883 at Waldstein Castle in Deutschfeistritz, Styria, the son of Vinzenz Hess and Serafine Edle von Grossbauer-Waldstätt.
+Victor Franz Hess was born on 24 June 1883 at Waldstein Castle in Deutschfeistritz, Styria, the son of Vinzens Hess and Serafine Edle von Grossbauer-Waldstätt.
 His father was a royal forester in Prince Louis of Oettingen-Wallerstein's service.

-He attended Graz Gymnasium from 1893 to 1901.
-He then studied at the University of Graz from 1901 to 1905 and received his Ph.D. in 1906 from the University of Vienna, where he stayed to do postdoctoral research until 1910.
+Hess attended Graz-Gymnasium from 1893 to 1901.
+He then studied at the University of Graz from 1901 to 1905, and received his Ph.D. in 1906 from the University of Vienna, where he stayed to do postdoctoral research until 1910.

 Career

-In 1910, Hess became an assistant to Stefan Meyer at the Institute for Radium Research.
+In 1910, Hess became an assistant to Stefan Meyer at the Institute for Radium Research in Vienna.
 In 1920, he was appointed Extraordinary Professor of Experimental Physics at the University of Graz.
-In 1921, he took a leave of absence and traveled to the United States, where he became Director of the Research Laboratory at the United States Radium Corporation in New Jersey, and Consulting Physicist for the US Bureau of Mines in Washington, DC.
+In 1921, he took a leave of absence to become Director of the Research Laboratory at the United States Radium Corporation in New Jersey, as well as Consulting Physicist for the United States Bureau of Mines in Washington, D.C.
 In 1923, he returned to Graz, where he was appointed Ordinary Professor of Experimental Physics in 1925.
 In 1931, he was appointed Director of the Institute of Radiology at the University of Innsbruck.
-In 1937, he once again returned to Graz to become Director of the Institute of Physics.

-In 1938, following Nazi Germany's annexation of Austria, Hess was dismissed by the University of Graz and moved to the United States.
-The same year, he was appointed Professor of Physics at Fordham University in New York City, a position he held until his retirement in 1958.
-He became a naturalized US citizen in 1944.
+In 1937, Hess returned to the University of Graz to become Director of the Institute of Physics.
+The following year, Austria was annexed by Germany, and Hess was dismissed from his post.
+He then moved to the United States, and was appointed Professor of Physics at Fordham University in New York City, where he remained until his retirement in 1958.
+He became a naturalized U.S. citizen in 1944.